Ryan Parker Knox and Bryn Booth. Photo by Tim Fuller ©2026

 Biographies

 Bryn Booth (The Other Woman) is a graduate of the BFA Acting program at the University of Arizona.
-She was most recently seen as Mariane in Tartuffe, Juliet in Romeo and Juliet, Pegeen Mike in The Playboy of the Western World, Rosaline in Love’s Labor’s Lost, Ellie Dunn in Heartbreak House, and Hermia in A Midsummer Night’s Dream.
+She was most recently seen as Mariane in Tartuffe, Juliet in Romeo and Juliet, and Pegeen Mike in The Playboy of the Western World.
 This is Bryn’s eighth season as a member of the Resident Acting Ensemble and her 33rd show with The Rogue.
-Some of her favorite shows in which she’s performed here are Romeo & Juliet, The Awakening, Much Ado About Nothing, and Passage.
+Some of her favorite shows at The Rogue are Romeo & Juliet, The Awakening, Much Ado About Nothing, and Passage.
 Bryn has also been seen at the Scoundrel and Scamp Theatre as Mag in Lovers and Gowdie in The Love Talker.
-Bryn is also very active in the Tucson Indie Film Community where she has worked as an actor and writer.
+Bryn is also active in the Tucson Indie Film Community where she has worked as an actor and writer.
 Bryn wants to thank Joe and Cindy for giving her the best job she’s ever had with the most amazing people she’s ever met.

 Bryn Booth’s performance is supported in part by generous gifts